Dairy products and beef are the primary dietary sources of conjugated linoleic acid.

 High blood pressure

-Taking conjugated linoleic acid together with ramipril appears to lower blood pressure more than ramipril alone in people with uncontrolled high blood pressure.
+Taking conjugated linoleic acid with ramipril appears to lower blood pressure more than ramipril alone in people with uncontrolled high blood pressure.

 This acid can reduce hunger pangs, but it is unclear if this leads to reduced caloric intake.